Abid Hussain Bhayo

-Abid Hussain Bhayo is a Pakistani politician who has been a Member of the National Assembly of Pakistan since August 2018.
+Abid Hussain Bhayo is a Pakistani politician who had been a Member of the National Assembly of Pakistan from August 2018 till August 2023.
 Previously he was a member of the Provincial Assembly of Sindh, from August 2013 to May 2018.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-12 Shikarpur-II in by-polls held in August 2013.

-He was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-198 (Shikarpur-I) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of PPP from Constituency NA-198 (Shikarpur-I) in the 2018 Pakistani general election.